redbrick-ai/redbrick-blog/2024-02-15-dbt-lesions/2024-02-15-dbt-lesions.md

 ### 3D bounding box using intellisync and label mirroring

-First, we\'re going to annotate the lesion on the initial MRI series in MPR mode.
-Then, using intellisync, we\'ll synchronize the view, including the scroll position, pan, and zoom level.
+First, we're going to annotate the lesion on the initial MRI series in MPR mode.
+Then, using intellisync, we'll synchronize the view, including the scroll position, pan, and zoom level.
 This enables us to project the cuboid on the remaining series for synchronized viewing.
 As a result, we can examine the annotations on different weighted MRI scans for more precise annotations.

 ## Annotating initial series in MPR mode